qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 To select one or several features, just click on |mActionSelect| and select your
 tool:

-* |mActionSelect| :sup:`Select Single Feature`
+* |mActionSelect| :sup:`Select Single Feature` which select feature(s) either by by simple click or by click and drag
-* |mActionSelectRectangle| :sup:`Select Features by Rectangle`
 * |mActionSelectPolygon| :sup:`Select Features by Polygon`
 * |mActionSelectFreehand| :sup:`Select Features by Freehand`
 * |mActionSelectRadius| :sup:`Select Features by Radius`

-To deselect all selected features click on |mActionDeselectAll| :sup:`Deselect features from all layers`.
+To deselect all selected features, click on |mActionDeselectAll| :sup:`Deselect Features from All Layers`.

-|mIconExpressionSelect| :sup:`Select feature using an expression` allow user
+|mIconExpressionSelect| :sup:`Select features using an expression` allows user
-to select feature using expression dialog.
+to select features using expression dialog.
 See :ref:`vector_expressions` chapter for some example.

-Users can save features selection into a **New Memory Vector Layer** or a **New Vector Layer** using :menuselection:`Edit --> Paste Feature as ...` and choose the mode you want.
+Users can save selected features into a **New Memory Vector Layer** or a **New Vector Layer** using :menuselection:`Edit --> Copy Features` and :menuselection:`Edit --> Paste Features as` in the wanted format.

 .. _`identify`: